kylefohrman/LC-Television-Unlock/README.md

 # LC-Television-Unlock
 Auto-unlocks the television on game start.
-800 current users.

 Useful for testing out TV video mods.